obophenotype/human-phenotype-ontology/.github/ISSUE_TEMPLATE/revise_subclass.md

 ---
-name: Obsolete term
-about: Obsolete or deprecate a term in HPO
+name: Revise subclass relation
+about: Revise the subclass relation for an HPO term

 ---

 **HPO term**

-**Reason for deprecation**

-**Suggested replacement or term to consider**
+**Suggested revision and reasons**

 **ping**